nabilridhwan/Filer/README.md

 ## Changelog (v3.2.1)
 -	Better logging!
 (Logged correct things at the right time)
 -	Removed a logging statement that logged the Private IP Address that was used in debugging!
+-	Removed the version in the html head title.
+Instead of `Filer v3.0.1`, now is `Filer`

 ## Bugs:
 -	Some files (when trying to open) may download the file instead.
 (Persistent bug!)